Ric Flair: Other media

 In 2017, ESPN aired Nature Boy, a 30 for 30 documentary about Flair's career directed by Rory Karpf.

 On October 31, 2017, trap artists Offset and Metro Boomin released a single titled "Ric Flair Drip" from their collaborative album with 21 Savage, Without Warning, in which Flair made an appearance in the music video.
 In December 2017, Latin trap artist Bad Bunny released a music video entitled "Chambea", in which Flair appeared.

 Flair signed an endorsement deal with online ticket exchange marketplace TickPick in August 2018.
 Under the agreement he would make guest posts on TickPick's blog, in addition to appearing in advertisements for the brand posted on its and his own social media channels.

-Flair started appearing in an advertising campaign for CarShield in April 2021.
-The company paused it in September 2021 following allegations of sexual assault made by Heidi Doyle against him on an episode of Dark Side of the Ring.
+Flair started appearing in an advertising campaign for CarShield in April 2021 (One of the commercials featured him alongside LA Knight, who played the role of "The Overcharger").
+The company paused it in September 2021 following allegations of sexual assault made by Heidi Doyle against Flair on an episode of Dark Side of the Ring.
 It however resumed airing the commercials in December 2021.

 In November 2021, Flair brought back his podcast "WOOOOO!
 Nation".
 It was named "Wooooo Nation Uncensored" and was co-hosted by Mark Madden.
 Madden quit in March 2022.
 He was replaced by Flair's son-in-law Conrad Thompson and the podcast was revamped into "To Be the Man" in April 2022.

 Flair signed an endorsement deal with Nu Image Medical, an online telehealth and medical company, in June 2022 to promote its men's health products.
 WWE and the streaming service Peacock partnered to release a documentary on Flair titled Woooooo!
 Becoming Ric Flair on December 26.

+In 2023 wrestling historian Tim Hornbeck released a book entitled "The Last Real World Champion:The Legacy of the Nature Boy Ric Flair."